cdgriffith/puremagic/README.md

 [![Build Status](https://travis-ci.org/cdgriffith/puremagic.png?branch=master)](https://travis-ci.org/cdgriffith/puremagic)

 It is designed to be minimalistic and inherently cross platform compatible.
-However this does come at the price of being incomplete.
 It is also designed to be a stand in for python-magic, it incorporates the functions from_file(filename[, mime]) and from_string(string[, mime]) however the magic_file() and magic_string() are more powerful and will also display confidence and duplicate matches.

+It does NOT try to match files off non-magic string.
+In other words it will not search for a string within a certain window of bytes like others might.

 Advantages over using a wrapper for 'file' or 'libmagic':